tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 elsewhere for fresh problems.
 I'm definitely in the state of mind of seeing how much I can learn from doing a solution before moving onto the next one.

-In the process of attempting more problems I definitely going to return to [FP Complete's Tutorials][fpch], both for when I'm looking to learn something specific that they cover, and for when I'm speculating on what might be useful for an Advent of Code problem.
-I see they have a tutorial on performance profiling which I'm keep to look into.
+In the process of attempting more problems I'm definitely going to return to [FP Complete's Tutorials][fpch], both for when I'm looking to learn something specific that they cover, and for when I'm speculating on what might be useful for an Advent of Code problem.
+I see they have a tutorial on performance profiling which I'm keen to look into.
 In this blog post I've not been particularly rigorous when commenting on performance, and at some point I'd like to do some proper benchmarking on the choice of types in some solutions.

-_All the changes I've made are recorded in [this monster pull request][pr] (which seems to have done a decent job of following when I changed entire Stack project directories into single page scripts._ :dancer:
+_All the changes I've made are recorded in [this monster pull request][pr] (which seems to have done a decent job of following when I changed entire Stack project directories into single page scripts)._ :dancer:

 [pr]: https://github.com/tarquin-the-brave/aoc-19-haskell/pull/1/files